damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/demand-generation/index.html.md

 ## New license flow<a name="licenseFlow"></a>

-Below is theoretical once it is implemented.

-1. "Buy Now" button on https://about.gitlab.com/pricing/ is submitted.
-2. Recurly intakes lead information and sends account information to Marketo.
-3. Lead information (first name, last name, email, company name) is sent to webhooks.io.
-4. Webhook.io sends information to Marketo via API.
-5. BDR team is notified via email that a lead has purchased via "buy now" button.
-Lead flows through BDR team for lead qualification process (documentation below).

 Current state
 1. "Buy Now" button on https://about.gitlab.com/pricing/ is submitted.
-2. Recurly intakes lead information and sends account information to Salesforce.
+2. Zuora intakes order and sends account information to Salesforce.
-3. Lead is assigned based on current account owner.
+3. Account owner is notifed.
-4. If no current account owner, Emily handles.
+4. If no current account owner, sales admin is the account owner.

 ## Marketo Tools Server<a name="marketoTools"></a>